 The Housing and Neighborhood Health Department is making a difference in the community.
 The staff works with block clubs and neighborhood groups to help solve neighborhood problems.
 The primary goal for the department is to perform code enforcement and education activities throughout the city.
 A secondary goal is protecting public health and safety as well as reversing neighborhood deterioration.

-To submit a housing complaint: Click here
+To submit a housing complaint or check the status of a housing case: Click here

 Applicable Health Code used by Housing and Neighborhood Health: